Today, I am excited to share a powerful new tinnitus coping and habituation technique that I have been developing for a long time now.

-After counting for 3-4 breaths, you are ready to begin the technique.
+After counting for several breaths, you are ready to begin the technique.

 Then with each 8-second exhale, you are going to hard shift your focus on to a specific part of your body starting with your feet.

 For the entirety of the 8-second exhale, focus all your concentration on relaxing the muscles in your feet as completely and deeply as you can.
-If you find it difficult to focus on your feet, start by gently tensing the muscles in your feet briefly before releasing the tension.
+(If you find it difficult to focus on your feet, start by gently tensing the muscles in your feet briefly before releasing the tension.
 If tensing isn’t enough, you can rapidly rub the skin of your feet with your hands to give them a tingly sensation that you can focus on)

-As you inhale for 4-seconds, focus again on the sound of your tinnitus.
+As you inhale for 4-seconds, shift back and focus again on the sound of your tinnitus.

 Then as you exhale, shift your focus back into your body, now focusing on your lower legs (ankles to knees), relaxing your lower leg muscles as much as you possibly can.

 You will repeat this pattern until you have worked your way through your entire body following this sequence of body parts: